deonna/twitter-client/README.md

 * [x] User can **"reply" to any tweet on their home timeline**
   * [x] The user that wrote the original tweet is automatically "@" replied in compose
 * [x] User can click on a tweet to be **taken to a "detail view"** of that tweet
+* User can take favorite or retweet actions on a tweet

 * [x] Enforced limits for tweets that are too long